jhannes/javaee-simplified/README.md

 #### Setting up a Kind cluster

+Kind (Kubernetes in Docker) is a simple to install cluster that can run on a workstation inside docker.
+This lets you test full Kubernetes functionality without access to a full cluster on a cloud provider.
+Be aware that it may affect the performance of your workstation.

+This example uses Ingresses to route traffic to your deployment and PostgreSQL as a database.
+To support this, the following instructions include setting up Nginx as an ingress controller and the Zalando Postgres operator as base services in the cluster.

 1. Install the necessary dependencies
     * Docker desktop
     * [kind](https://kind.sigs.k8s.io/)
-2. Create a cluster on your local machine: `kind create cluster --config setup/create-cluster.yaml`
+2. Create a cluster on your local machine: `kind create cluster --config src/main/cluster/create-cluster.yaml`
     * `create-cluster.yaml` contains configuration to forward port 80 and 443 on your local machine to this cluster
     * This configuration includes support for ingress controllers.
 If you don't need this, you can do `kind create cluster`
     * The `kind create cluster` command updates `~/.kube/config` to make `kubectl` connect to the new cluster